cloudfoundry/docs-dotnet-core-tutorial/docs/create-manifest.md

         - name: MY-APP
           memory: 2G
           stack: windows
-          buildpack: MY-APP-BUILDPACK
+          buildpack: hwc_buildpack

-      Where:

-      * `MY-APP` is the name of your app.
+      Where `MY-APP` is the name of your app.
-      * `MY-APP-BUILDPACK` is the buildpack for your app.
-For example, `hwc_buildpack`.

 1. Name the file `manifest.yml` and save.